David Green

 Personal Injury

-David has a complex and high-value personal injury practice, almost exclusively on the multi-track and over £100,000 in value.
+David has a complex, high-value multi-track personal injury practice.
 A significant portion of his work is on claims worth over 7-figures.

 David has a particular interest in claims with a complex quantum element.
-He is experienced at constructing career models for future losses, and is adept at cases with difficult mathematical, scientific or technical aspects.
+He is an expert at constructing career models for future losses, and is particularly sought after in cases with difficult mathematical, scientific or technical aspects.
 He is a Fellow of the Royal Statistical Society, and has published articles and given training about the statistical underpinnings of the Ogden Tables.

 David’s personal injury practice is diverse.
 He represents Claimants and Defendants, and his caseload includes: